 The third real standout was the opener - a Mankind-Triple H Steel Cage match.
 This violent, hate-filled display of brutality arguably stole the show, and is a rare case where the blue bar cage (which I've historically hated) was used effectively as a weapon, and amazingly without either guy blading.
 Mankind got to re-enact Jimmy Snuka's death-defying leap from the top of the cage, albeit by changing the move to an elbowsmash.
 Really good opening contest.

 Three of the undercard matches were pretty good, one stunk up the joint.
-Goldust vs. Brian Pillman was a nice little match with the stipulation that if Pillman lost he'd have to wear a dress for a month.
+Goldust vs. Brian Pillman was a nice little match with the stipulation that if Pillman lost he'd have to wear a dress for a month (Spoiler alert: he lost, and he did wear a dress).
 Good psychology and decent action here.
-The Legion of Doom vs. Godwinns match was a hard-hitting, satisfying brawl, and Davey Boy Smith vs. Ken Shamrock was fun while it lasted.
-The DQ ending was kinda lame but that's a minor gripe.
+The Legion of Doom vs. Godwinns match was a hard-hitting, satisfying brawl (one that didn't get much love as I recall but I thoroughly enjoyed it), and Davey Boy Smith vs. Ken Shamrock was fun while it lasted.
+The DQ ending was kinda lame, as was the stipulation that the loser would have to eat dog food, but that's a minor gripe.
 The only stinker on this card was Los Boricuas vs. The Disciples of Apocalypse.
 Just a boring 8-man tag that kicked off the rather half-assed 3-way faction war between Faarooq, Savio Vega, and Crush.

 Overall SummerSlam '97 was a really strong card and the company did an excellent job building to the PPV so it felt like a huge deal.
 This was the best PPV of 1997 as far as I'm concerned and it began a string of SummerSlams that largely managed to outclass WrestleMania.